 INTRODUCTION 2

 WHY ARE RIGHTS IMPORTANT?
 3

 WHAT RIGHTS ARE PEOPLE WITH DISABILITIES ENTITLED TO?
 4

 PRINCIPLES FOR ALL RIGHTS 5

 WHAT DO RIGHTS ENTAIL AND HOW TO HELP PEOPLE EXERCISE THEM 6

 EQUAL PROTECTION AND DUE PROCESS 8

 CONTROL OF MONEY 9

 FREEDOM OF SPEECH AND EXPRESSION 12

-FREEDOM OF RELIGIOUS EXPRESSION 14
+FREEDOM OF FAITH BELIEFS 14

 CITIZENSHIP AND THE RIGHT TO VOTE 16

 RIGHT TO PRIVACY 18

 FREEDOM OF ASSOCIATION 20

 FREEDOM FROM HARM AND CRUEL AND UNUSUAL PUNISHMENT 22

 RIGHT TO POSSESSIONS 24

-EQUAL EDUCATION OPPORTUNITY
+EQUAL EDUCATION OPPORTUNITY 26

 EQUAL EMPLOYMENT OPPORTUNITY 28

-ACCESS TO HEALTHCARE
+ACCESS TO HEALTHCARE 30

-LEISURE AND REST
+LEISURE AND REST 32

+CHOOSING WHERE TO LIVE AND WHO TO LIVE WITH 34

+PERSON CENTERED AND PERSON DIRECTED SERVICES 36

+DECIDING SCHEDULE 38

+MAKING CHOICES 40

-RIGHTS GUARANTEED UNDER THE HCBS SETTINGS RULE 34
+RIGHTS GUARANTEED UNDER THE HCBS SETTINGS RULE 42

-RESOURCES AND REFERENCES 35
+RESOURCES AND REFERENCES

-STATE OF WISCONSIN RESOURCES 35
+STATE OF WISCONSIN RESOURCES

-OTHER RESOURCES
+OTHER RESOURCES 44

-The 'Let's Talk About Rights' Toolkit was developed by CQL | The Council on Quality and Leadership, with support, in part, from grant number 90DNIQ0004-01-00, from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
+The 'Let's Talk About Rights' Toolkit was developed in collaboration with CQL | The Council on Quality and Leadership, with support, in part, from grant number 90DNIQ0004-01-00, from the U.S. Administration for Community Living, Department of Health and Human Services, Washington, D.C.
 20201.